HomeMeat Alternatives

 Vegetarian Meat Alternatives Meal Ideas

-Raspberry Vinaigrette might be just the hor d'oeuvre you are searching for.
+Sweet Christmas Canes requires approximately 55 minutes from start to finish.
+This recipe serves 30.
 Watching your figure?
-This gluten free, dairy free, lacto ovo vegetarian, and vegan recipe has 111 calories, 1g of protein, and 1g of fat per serving.
-This recipe serves 32.
-For $1.14 per serving, this recipe covers 2% of your daily requirements of vitamins and minerals.
+This lacto ovo vegetarian recipe has 192 calories, 3g of protein, and 8g of fat per serving.
+For 30 cents per serving, this recipe covers 4% of your daily requirements of vitamins and minerals.
 Not a lot of people made this recipe, and 1 would say it hit the spot.
-A mixture of olive oil, curry powder, sugar, and a handful of other ingredients are all it takes to make this recipe so scrumptious.
-From preparation to the plate, this recipe takes about 20 minutes.
+A mixture of flour, orange peel, warm water, and a handful of other ingredients are all it takes to make this recipe so flavorful.
+It works well as an inexpensive hor d'oeuvre for Christmas.
 It is brought to you by Taste of Home.
-All things considered, we decided this recipe deserves a spoonacular score of 26%.
-This score is not so excellent.
-Similar recipes include Raspberry Cupcakes With Raspberry Icing, Green Salad with Pomegranate Vinaigrette and Goat Cheese Garnish, and Asian Pear and Gorgonzola Salad With Pomegranate Vinaigrette.
+Overall, this recipe earns an improvable spoonacular score of 0%.
+Similar recipes are Cringle Christmas Crack (The Best Christmas Crack Ever!), Divine Christmas Candy Cane Cookies, and A Christmas With Peking Duck.

 Videos for Making Different Vegetarian Meat Alternatives Style Dishes